rafaqz/Stencils.jl/README.md

 A `Stencil` is a StaticArrays.jl `StaticVector` of values cut from an array in the specified shape, initially it is filled with `nothing`s.
-Stencils.jl provides methods to update stenctils (by rebuilding them) for any center index in an array, handling boundary conditions by either padding or checking.
+Stencils.jl provides methods to update stenctil values (by rebuilding) for any center index in an array, handling boundary conditions by either padding or checking bounds.

-Stencils.jl also provides functions to retreive the `offsets`, `indices`, `distances` from the center pixel, and other information about the stencil that are all compile time operations, usable in fast inner loops or in GPU kernels. `@generated` functions are used in most cases to guarantee compiling performant, type-stable code for all arbitrary stencil shapes and sizes.
+Stencils.jl also provides functions to retreive the `offsets`, `indices`, `distances` from the center pixel, and other information about the stencil.
+These are all compile time operations, usable in fast inner loops or in GPU kernels. `@generated` functions are used in most cases to guarantee compiling performant, type-stable code for all arbitrary stencil shapes and sizes.